 - 16 ounces grated Romano cheese

-- Fill each manicotti with the meat mixture and place the stuffed pasta in a single layer in a baking dish.
+- Place the stuffed manicotti in a single layer in a baking dish.

 - Sprinkle grated Romano cheese on top.